Serving Brooklyn & All NYC Boroughs

 Stop and call us

-Active ceiling water, sparking outlets, or burning smell — power the system off at the breaker and call (347) 997-3360.
-Don't keep running it.
+Active ceiling water, sparking outlets, or burning smell — leave the area and call (347) 997-3360.
+Do not attempt to power down at the breaker yourself.

 2. 2